CliMA/RRTMGP.jl/docs/src/MathFormulation.md

 \end{align}
 ```

-In addition, `GasOptics.gas_optics!` computes radiative sources (currently Planck sources), which are computed the same regardless of the type of optical properties:
+In addition, `Optics.compute_optical_props!` computes radiative sources (currently Planck sources), which are computed the same regardless of the type of optical properties:

 ```math
 \begin{align}